OHIF/viewer-spike/README.md

 # viewer-spike
 This repository is used to spike the OHIF viewer based on Orthanc, meteor and cornerstone

-## starting with medken's orthanc server (NOTE: currently does not display images)
+## starting with medken's orthanc server

 > cd main